-221. Greek Art and Archaeology A general introduction to the art and archaeology of ancient Greece from Prehistoric to Hellenistic times: Bronze Age civilizations (Cycladic, NE Aegean and Trojan, Minoan, Helladic/Mycenaean); Protogeometric, Geometric, Archaic, Classical, and Hellenistic Greece.
+140 Ancient Worlds on Film An introduction to ancient Greek and Roman history and civilization (excluding mythology) through viewing popular films about this period and reading the historical and literary sources on which those films are based.
+Wherever possible we will read original primary documents.
+This course fulfills the DIV I.c. distribution requirement.
+Classical Archaeology 221 Greek Art & Archaeology A general introduction to the art and archaeology of ancient Greece from Prehistoric to Hellenistic times: Bronze Age civilizations (Cycladic, NE Aegean and Trojan, Minoan, Helladic/Mycenaean); Protogeometric, Geometric, Archaic, Classical, and Hellenistic Greece.
 A survey of architecture (temple, secular funerary), sculpture, vase-painting, monumental painting, metalwork, and minor arts of these periods, both on mainland Greece and in the Greek colonies (Asia Minor, Pontus, Syria, Phoenice, Egypt, S.I Italy and Sicily); comparative study of typological, iconographical, stylistic, and technical aspects and developments; styles and schools, regional trends, historical contextualization of ancient Greek art and brief consideration of socio-economic patterns, political organization, religion, and writing.
 Evaluation of the ancient Greek artistic legacy and contribution to civilization.
-Field trips to archaeological collections and Museums.This course is cross-listed as ARCH 120.
+Field trips to archaeological collections and Museums.
+This course is cross-listed as ARCH 120.
 Offered every fall.
 This course fulfills the DIV I.c. distribution requirement.

-224. Roman Archaeology A general introduction to the art and archaeology of the Roman world from the Late Republic to the 4th century AD.
+224 Roman Archaeology A general introduction to the art and archaeology of the Roman world from the Late Republic to the 4th century AD.
 A survey of architecture (temple, public, domestic, palatial, funerary), monumental painting, sculpture, metalwork, and minor arts of these periods in Italy and the rest of the Roman world; particular emphasis on Rome, Pompeii, Herculaneum, Ostia, Greece/Asia Minor, and North Africa.
 Comparative study of typological, iconographical, stylistic, and technical aspects and developments; regional trends and foreign influences.
-Historical and cultural contextualization of Roman art and architecture with consideration of socioeconomic patterns, political developments, religion, and writing.
+Historical and cultural contextualization of Roman art and architecture with consideration of socio-economic patterns, political developments, religion, and writing.
 This course is cross-listed as ARCH 130.
 Offered occasionally.
 This course fulfills the DIV I.c. distribution requirement.
+Classical History 251 Greek History A survey of the history of ancient Greece from 700 to 400 BC.
+Particular attention is devoted to the relationship of Sparta and Athens, the development of democracy and the cultural achievements of the fifth century BC.
+Offered every other fall.